 From India, Mumbai

 Thanks for the input.
-My submission is that irregularity is attributable to incorrect procedure but illegality arises out of an action which is not covered by law or regulations.
+My submission is that irregularity is attributable to incorrect procedure, but illegality arises out of an action that is not covered by law or regulations.
 The D&A regulations of PNB do not allow the EO to reopen the enquiry proceedings.
 Ample opportunities were given to the PO to submit the MEs.
 He conceded twice during the enquiry proceedings that he doesn't want to submit any document to present the case.
 Now he is unable to submit the brief as he is being asked to prove the charges.
-Regulation 7 permits the disciplinary authority to reopen the enquiry if he doesn't agree with the EO's report & EO can't submit his report till PO submits his brief.
-This is the legal tangle of which I am looking an answer.
+Regulation 7 permits the disciplinary authority to reopen the enquiry if he doesn't agree with the EO's report, and the EO can't submit his report until the PO submits his brief.
+This is the legal tangle for which I am seeking an answer.

 From India, Delhi